Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Results and Discussion

 \subsection{Existence and uniqueness of the positive steady state}

+The specific forms of $K(x',x)$ given above that either preclude or allow overcompensation provides some mechanistic insight into the interaction that can give rise to overcompensation.
+Roughly, the interaction kernel $K(x',x)$ should have a positive gradient in the $x'$ direction and a negative gradient in the $x$ direction.
+This asymmetry in $K(x',x)$ leads to sufficient suppression of the older, predating, population such that a ``killing of the killers'' effect leads to larger total populations.

-Henceforth, we consider a fairly general compact form for $K(x',x)$ that incorporates dependencies on both $x'$ and $x$:
+Henceforth, we consider a fairly general form for $K(x',x)$ that incorporates the dependencies on both $x'$ and $x$ that is compatible with overcompensation:

-In Appendix \ref{UNIQUE}, we prove that given time-independent $\beta(x), \mu(x)$ our model (Eqs.~\ref{LVmodel} and \ref{steady_state}) admits one unique steady state $n^{*}$ under some conditions.
+Here, $X$ is an age threshold such that any individual above age $X$ cannot be cannibalized.
+In Appendix \ref{UNIQUE}, we prove that given time-independent $\beta(x), \mu(x)$ our model (Eqs.~\eqref{LVmodel} and \eqref{steady_state}) admits one unique steady state $n^{*}$ under some conditions.
 Thus, for a transient perturbation of the birth and death rates (which eventually return to their constant pre-perturbation values) permanent overcompensation of the population cannot arise.
 The system has no other accessible steady state and the total population returns to its unique steady-state value, provided it does not vanish during its transient evolution.
 However, abrupt, permanent increases in the death rate may lead to permanent overcompensation as the new steady state associated with higher $\mu$ may be associated with a higher total population $N^{*}=\int_{0}^{\infty}n^{*}(x,t)\dd x$.
+In Appendix \ref{EXISTENCE}, we discuss general characterization/conditions for existence of the positive steady state.